pharo-ide/Calypso/Calypso-NavigationModel.package/ClyChildrenTag.class/README.md

 I am special tag to mark objects that they have particilar kind of children.
-Kind of children is represented by class of environment scope which children arrange.
+Kind of children is represented by children type which is class of children objects by default.
 For example you can mark class with methods:
-	classItem markWithChildrenOf: ClyMethodScope.
+	classItem markWithChildrenOf: ClyMethod.

-Manually you can create my instance using:
+To create my instance manually use:
-	ClyChildrenTag childrenScope: ClyMethodScope
+	ClyChildrenTag childrenType: ClyMethod

 I cache all my instances.
-I use class variable "Scopes" to ensure single property instance for each scope class.
+I use class variable "Types" to ensure single property instance for each scope class.

-You can ask item to check that object has particular children:
+You can ask browser item to check that object has particular children:
-	classItem hasChildrenOf: ClyMethodScope
+	classItem hasChildrenOf: ClyMethod

 Internal Representation and Key Implementation Points.

     Instance Variables
-	childrenScope:		<ClyEnvironmentScope class>
+	childrenType:		<Class>